 Does this sound like you?
-You’re not alone.
+Then let us tell you that you’re not alone.

 Why do you need a cover letter?